Nose Piercing Bumps - Causes & Treatments Guide

 Cleaning your nose piercing is a necessity if you want to give yourself your best chance of skipping an infection and possibly cutting down on the risk of getting a bump on a nose piercing.

-But not everybody follows the aftercare instructions they’re given about staying away from certain products.
+Sadly, not everybody follows the aftercare instructions they’re given about staying away from certain products.
 Instead, they listen to word of mouth from their friends who know less about this kind of thing than the experts.

-And if you find a piercer who isn’t experienced and knowledgeable enough, they may give you poor advice on what products to use to treat and heal your nose piercing too.
+Also, if you find a piercer who isn’t experienced and knowledgeable enough, they may give you poor advice on what products to use to treat and heal your nose piercing too.

 You should stick with plain old sea salt and water when you clean your nose piercing twice a day (either home-made or shop-bought).